 To buy cryptos directly on Binance, when logged in click on ‘Wallet‘ and then ‘Buy crypto‘ to get to this page.

 You can also sell your cryptocurrencies for fiat currencies here on Binance using this method.

 How to buy on Binance / how to trade on Binance

 Did you know that there are different types of trades that you can make on Binance?

-Before we guide to trading on Binance we will briefly explain the different options that you have for trading on Binance.
+Before I guide you on how to trade on Binance I wanted to briefly explain the different options that you have for trading on Binance.
 And on other exchanges.

 If you want to head straight into trading for beginners on Binance then you can go down to the ‘How to trade on Binance guide‘ below.